asvela/keyoscacquire/keyoscacquire/docs/contents/overview.rst

 Overview and getting started
 ****************************

 The code is structured as a module :mod:`keyoscacquire.oscacq` containing the engine doing the `PyVISA <https://pyvisa.readthedocs.io/en/latest/>`_ interfacing in a class :class:`~keyoscacquire.oscacq.Oscilloscope`, and support functions for data processing and saving.
-Programmes are located in :mod:`keyoscacquire.programmes`.
+Programmes are located in :mod:`keyoscacquire.programmes`, and the same programmes can be run directly from the command line as they are installed in the python path, see :ref:`cli-programmes`.
 Default options are found in :mod:`keyoscacquire.config`.

 Quick reference
 ===============

-The package installs the following command line functions
+The package installs the following command line programmes in the python path

 * :program:`list_visa_devices`: list the available VISA devices